michaelsevilla/paulocto-popper/README.md

-# paulocto-popper
+# tintenfisch-popper
-Experiments for PaulOcto.
+Experiments for Tintensfisch.

 ## Helping Write the Paper